dhillonsh/proj3-anagrams/README.md

 * The purpose of this project was to modify an existing system that submitted a POST request through a form.
 The modifications were to use AJAX interactions on each keystroke instead.

 ### Application Specifics ###
+* The application runs on the flask_vocab.py script and displays either:
+  * The index page template
+  * or the respective error template: 400, 403, 500
+* As keystrokes are read, a JSON object will be sent to the server via a POST request.
+The returned data will then either be displayed or make some modification to the anagram page.

 ### Running the Application ###
 * Test deployment to other environments including Raspberry Pi.
 Deployment